different wine varietals in glasses

 SWEET: Describing a wine where sweetness is prominently featured in its flavor.

-TANNINS: The astringent component of a wine.
+TANNINS: Often described as astringent, tannins are natural compounds found in grape skins, seeds, and stems.
+They contribute to the structure and longevity of the wine.
 Tannic wines are dryer, sucking the moisture from your mouth.
 Red wines (and a few white wines) get their color and tannins from contact with grape skins during fermentation.
 Tannins can also come from oak barrels and are sensed at the top of the tongue.

 VARIETY/VARIETAL: Refers to a subgroup of a grape species and is distinguished from other varieties by hereditary traits like color, how it grows in a certain climate, whether or not it's suitable for making wine, etc. (ex. the Cabernet Sauvignon grape variety).
 Some were cultivated long ago and subdivided into clones (ex. the Pinot Noir grape variety).
 Varietal wines are wines named after the main (at least 75% in most cases) grape variety that the wine was made from.